usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `1e796eaaea4b8bdfbfe30e015ad2c313`
-- :material-text: **Run description:** Named entities are extracted from the titles of Wikpediapages.
-Wikipedia is used as a pivot.
+- :material-text: **Run description:** Wikipedia is used as a pivot.
 We search Wikipedia for the narrative first, using manually assigned topic categories.
 For each retrieved Wikipedia page we follow the external links to search in Category A.

 ---
 #### UWAT1